KILTprotocol/docs/docs/develop/02_chain/04_fullnode.md

 ### Specify the Right Chainspec

 The `--chain` parameter indicates which blockchain the KILT full node will join.
-This parameter must be specified for both the parachain **and** the relaychain, since both chains are, as a matter of fact, separate blockchains.
+This parameter must be specified for both the parachain **and** the Relay Chain, since both chains are, as a matter of fact, separate blockchains.
 The KILT parachain accepts an additional parameter to select the environment to use for the WASM runtime execution.
 This can either be `peregrine` or `spiritnet`.